 Ceromancy - Ceromancy is an unusual method of divination which involves interpreting the shape of melted candle wax.
 To perform ceromancy, you would ask a question, light a candle and let it burn till there is a large(ish) pool of wax.
 You can then pour this wax into a bowl of cold water.
 Once the melted wax has set, you can remove it and interpret its shape.
 And, if you know how to interpret animal shapes, you’re already halfway there!

 Lenormand - There are 36 cards in the divination system of Lenormand.
 Of those 36, 8 (Snake, Birds, Fox, Bear, Stork, Dog, Mice, Fish) arguably 9 (Rider) is an animal.
-If you know animal symbolism before you begin to learn Lenormand, you already know a quarter of the deck meanings.
+If you know animal symbolism before you begin to learn how to read Lenormand, you already know a quarter of the deck meanings.

 Crystal Ball Reading - Like bone throwers, crystal ball readers can use animal symbolism is two ways.
 One, if they see animal shapes, they can interpret the shapes and colors they see in their crystals.
 The second way, is a bit more tricky.